MichaelBell/dvhstx-boilerplate/README.md

 ## Before you start

-It's easier if you make a `pico` directory or similar in which you keep the SDK, Pimoroni Libraries and your projects alongside each other.
+It's easier if you make a `pico` directory or similar in which you keep the SDK, Pimoroni and DV HSTX Libraries and your projects alongside each other.
 This makes it easier to include libraries.

 ## Preparing your build environment